-Consequently private “parks” are never the best options.
-Specifically in an artificial environment.
-Structured as a money-making facility only, thus with little regard for the wildlife and the long-term sustainability.
-Consequently the entire world is moving away from such facilities.
+Consequently, private “parks” are never the best option.
+Specifically, in an artificial environment.
+Structured as a money making facility only, thus with little regard for the wildlife and long-term sustainability.
+Consequently, the entire world is moving away from such facilities.

-Consequently not leaving you feeling that you would have negatively contributed to conservation in general.
-Additionally to the ultimate death of the lions encountered.
+Consequently, not leaving you feeling that you would have negatively contributed to conservation in general.
+Additionally, to the ultimate death of lions encountered.

-Although a slight difference between the Lion and Safari Park and Rhino and Lion Reserve – in our opinion – both have conservational issues and should be avoided.
-Thus, currently we (Ekala Eco Tours) are not supplying tours to either.
+Although a slight difference between the Lion and Safari Park and Rhino and Lion Reserve – in our opinion – both have conservation issues and should be avoided.
+Thus, currently, we (Ekala Eco Tours) are not supplying tours to either.

-If a tour to one of the naturally wild locations is done with Ekala – we accordingly highlight the industry of canned hunting and its attachment to these private parks.
+If a tour is to be supplied by Ekala to a naturally wild location – we accordingly highlight the industry of canned hunting and its attachment to these private parks.

 Naturally wild – always the best options.

-Lions are listed as vulnerable to extinction with a decreasing wild population size.
-Breeding in captivity however does not rectify the problem.
+Lions are listed as vulnerable to extinction with decreasing wild population size.
+Breeding in captivity, however, does not rectify the problem.

 Ekala consequently complies 100% with the international efforts to eradicate animal abuse.

 And so Ekala’s opinion and avoidance of lion facilities: